 “The best way to build resilience is to see everything from a growth perspective.
 Even failures, disappointments, and losses hold within them important lessons that teach us how to go forward in a better way,” he adds.
 Encourage your student to focus on what they can learn from difficult experiences.
 Practicing generosity and meditation, Father Marcotte says, are other ways to build inner strength and “enlarge the soul.”

 Finally, Ng emphasizes the importance of self-compassion and self-care, advising students to remember the basics: exercise, nutrition, and sleep.
+Fordham’s on-campus fitness centers and registered dietitians can help them get what they need.

 Let go and trust them.